reductstore/homepage/_posts/2022-04-15-keep-history-mqtt.md

 let data = await bucket.read('mqtt_data');
 ```

 But to take some random record, you have to know its timestamp.
-A typical usage case is to read data for some
+A typical use case would be to read data for some
 timeinterval.
 You should use method `Bucket.list` to get timestamps of records for the interval.
 Then you can
 read them by using `Bucket.read`: